subquery/subql/packages/query/README.md

 # @subql/query

-## run an app
+## Run this package

-for quickly setup all the required environment variables, add `.env` file in the query folder with content look like:
+To quickly setup the project, add a `.env` file in the `subql/packages/query` folder with the following ontent:

 ```
 DB_HOST=localhost
 DB_PORT=5432